Tatjana Ždanoka: Member of the European parliament (2004–2018)

 A submission was made by another Latvian MEP, Kārlis Šadurskis, to the Latvian state prosecutor to investigate Ždanoka for undermining the Latvian state in her support for Russia.
 In his submission, Šadurskis pointed to her participation at events organised by "Essence of Time" that advocates the restoration of the USSR.
 The application of Šadurskis was rejected by Security Police who did not find a crime in Ždanoka's actions.

-In 2016, Ždanoka voted against the European Parliament resolution of 23 November that condemned the use of disinformation and propaganda by Russia and Islamist terrorist organisations and called for strengthening EU’s "strategic communication" task force, as well as investing more in awareness raising, education, online and local media, investigative journalism and information literacy.
+In 2016, Ždanoka voted against the European Parliament resolution of 23 November that condemned the use of disinformation and propaganda by Russia and Islamist terrorist organisations and called for strengthening EU's "strategic communication" task force, as well as investing more in awareness raising, education, online and local media, investigative journalism and information literacy.
 Prior to the vote she distributed a letter to other MEPs, saying that the resolution crosses "all red lines" and that Russia's state-sponsored news and information channels are no different to Western media that exhibit "double standards", recommending them to watch Russia Today and form their own opinion of the channel.

 Return to Latvian politics (2018–2019)

-In January 2018 Ždanoka left European Parliament and returned to Latvian politics with the intention of running for 2018 Latvian parliamentary election in October.
-She was named Latvian Russian Union's #1 ticket for Vidzeme region, but was removed from the list of candidates by the Latvia's Central Election Commission on the same basis that barred her from running in 1999. Ždanoka contested it in the Administrative District Court, but the court upheld the decision made by the Central Election Commission. Ždanoka applied to the European Court of Human Rights, which has communicated her application to the Latvian government in 2021.
+In January 2018, Ždanoka left European Parliament and returned to Latvian politics with the intention of running in the 2018 Latvian parliamentary election in October.
+She was named Latvian Russian Union's number 1 candidate for Vidzeme Region, but was removed from the list of candidates by Latvia's Central Election Commission on the same basis that barred her from running in 1999.

+Ždanoka contested it in the Administrative District Court, but the court upheld the decision made by the Central Election Commission.
+European Court of Human Rights also later ruled unanimously "that restricting from standing for election individuals who had endangered and continued to endanger the independence of the Latvian State and the principles of a democratic State governed by the rule of law was legitimate and proportionate." and that "[t]he authorities had therefore acted within their discretion ("margin of appreciation") in doing so in Ms Ždanoka’s case."

-Member of European parliament (from 2019)
+Member of the European parliament (2019–2024)

 In the 2019 European Parliament election her party received 6.24% of the votes, which gave it one seat at the European Parliament that, again, was filled by Ždanoka who personally received 18,098 plusses and was crossed out 739 times.
 She started serving as vice-chairperson in the Petitions Committee and replacement member in the Employment and Public Affairs Committee and named youth and pre-pension employment, adoption of benefits for young families and equalization of social rights in the European Union as her priorities.